-At USIU, students learn not what to think, but how.
+At USIU-Africa, students learn not what to think, but how.
 In an atmosphere of free and open inquiry, students and professors debate, collaborate, and investigate while challenging assumptions—and one another.
-Rooted in rigorous inquiry, USIU's unique education transforms individuals, preparing and empowering them to make a positive impact on the world.
+Rooted in rigorous inquiry, USIU-Africa's unique education transforms individuals, preparing and empowering them to make a positive impact on the world.

 The mission of the DBA program is to provide an opportunity for experienced business professionals to refine and extend their business knowledge and skill at an advanced level.
 The program emphasizes on applying emerging theories and practice in addressing interdisciplinary business issues, applying effective leadership in a dynamic business environment, applying financial information to enhance business decisions, developing and implementing strategic solutions in a dynamic environment and designing conducting and disseminating research that contributes to business knowledge and solutions.